‘Experts’ Provide Tools to Raise Woke Children: ‘Antiracist Baby,’ Drag Queens

-A Washington Post “On Parenting” article this week featured “experts” who advised parents it is never too early to starting raising woke children.
+A Washington Post “On Parenting” article this week featured “experts” who advised parents it is never too early to start raising woke children.

 Natalie Jesionka at the Post shared some of the resources available to help parents raise children who will fit in with woke culture: